harshvsinghme/react-and-redux-chatbot/README.md

 # React and Redux based Chatbot

-It's create to make a visual of actual chatbot while it's static input based.
+It was created to make a visual of actual chatbot while it's static input based.

 ## Technologies Used